DIY Fashion: How to Create Costumes Through the Decades

 - Tight t-shirts - Think That '70s Show: you would always see Kelso and Fez in super-tight shirts with flared pants.

-- Platform shoes - Like, 2 inches or more.
+- Platform shoes - Like, two inches or more.

 - Revealing dresses - Disco dresses often featured open backs and plunging necklines.